DegirmenciOmer/Ping-Pong-Score-Keeper/README.md

 ## General info

-- This project is built to improve Javascript DOM Manipulation and CSS skills.
+- This project is built to improve Javascript skills.
-- The [original web app](https://www.udemy.com/the-web-developer-bootcamp) was created by Colt Steele

 ## Technologies